intel/llvm/sycl/doc/UsersManual.md

     visibility to other modules.

     NOTE: This flag is only supported for spir64_gen AOT targets.

+**`-ftarget-register-alloc-mode=<arg>`**

+    Specify a register allocation mode for specific hardware for use by supported target backends.
+The format of the argument is "Device0:Mode0[,Device1:Mode1...]".
+    Currently the only supported Device is "pvc".
+The supported modes are "default","small","large", and "auto".

 # Example: SYCL device code compilation